 Step 3.
 Remove The Rotted Fascia Board

-To start this project, use a utility knife to cut all seams and caulk lines around the piece (or pieces) that you want to replace.
-This will ensure that the board comes away from the wall without pulling any other components.
+To start this project, use a utility knife to cut all seams and caulk lines around the pieces that you want to replace.
+This ensures that the rotted fascia board comes away without pulling any other components with it.

-Use a six-in-one painter’s tool to pry the board away from the wall gently at the base.
-Work your way across the board in small increments.
-You want to avoid prying too hard, too fast.
+Use a six-in-one painter’s tool to pry the board away gently at the base.
+Incrementally work your way across the board in small increments.
+Avoid prying too hard, too fast.

-When you have worked a gap behind the board, you can switch to a hammer to pry.
-But don’t damage other trim in the area!
+When you have worked a gap between the boards, switch to a hammer to pry.
+Don’t damage other trim in the area!
 Hammers can bruise wood easily.

 The key in all trim removals is to be gentle.
 Don’t make more work for yourself by damaging nearby materials with too much force.

-If you only want to replace a portion of a fascia board, you can make controlled cuts on the trim face with a oscillating multi-tool.
-I already wrote an article on this topic—click here to see how this miraculous oscillating tool works, and how you can use it to interrupt trim.
+If you only want to replace a portion of a fascia board, make controlled cuts on the trim face with a oscillating multi-tool.
+I wrote an article on this topic.
+Click to see how this miraculous oscillating tool works, and how you can use it to interrupt-cut trim.

 It’s best to try to remove an old board in one piece—it can come in handy later.
 However, if you can’t get the full board out, try splitting it with your hammer, and pulling it out in narrower sticks.